yuva19102003/blockchain-poa-bank-kyc-mini-project/README.md

 # Ethereum-Based KYC Framework for Improved Customer Verification in Banking

 ## Overview
-This project introduces a **decentralized KYC verification system** using a private Ethereum blockchain network.
-By automating the KYC process, this system enhances security, reduces redundancy, and improves efficiency in customer onboarding for banks.
+This project introduces a decentralized KYC verification system using a private Ethereum blockchain network.
+By automating the KYC process, this system enhances security, reduces redundancy, and improves bank customer onboarding efficiency.

 ---

 ## Objective
 - To mitigate money laundering by leveraging blockchain technology.
-- To automate KYC data management for reduced time and operational costs.
+- To automate KYC data management to reduce time and operational costs.
 - To ensure secure, transparent, and tamper-proof identity verification.

 ---